Reda Khadra: Brighton & Hove Albion

-On 1 October 2020, Khadra moved to Premier League side Brighton & Hove Albion, joining their Under-23 team.
+On 1 October 2020, Khadra moved to Premier League club Brighton & Hove Albion, joining their under-23 team.
 He made his debut for the U23s on 3 October 2020, scoring the match opener in a 3–2 away win against West Ham United.
 On 13 January 2021, Khadra made his Premier League debut, coming on in the 86th minute in a 1–0 away defeat to Manchester City.
 He picked up an injury in early February, and was ruled out for the rest of the season.
 Khadra signed a new contract on 13 April, until June 2023.

 Loan to Blackburn Rovers

 On 31 August 2021, Khadra joined EFL Championship club Blackburn Rovers on a season-long loan deal.
 He made his debut on 14 September, coming on as a 54th-minute substitute for John Buckley in the 2–0 home victory over Hull City.
-Khadra scored his first senior goal of his career on 6 November, netting the equaliser in an eventual 3–1 home win over Sheffield United.
-He scored his second goal for Rovers three weeks after his first, scoring the only goal of the game in a 1–0 away win over Stoke City.
+Khadra scored the first senior goal of his career on 6 November, the equaliser in a 3–1 home win over Sheffield United.
+He scored his second goal for Rovers three weeks later in a 1–0 away win over Stoke City.
 Khadra scored on his FA Cup debut on 8 January 2022, putting his side 1–0 up in an eventual 3–2 third round loss to local rivals Wigan Athletic.

 He had played 27 league games for Rovers, before being ruled out for the rest of a season due to a calf injury he picked up against Reading on 19 March.